Our Farming Practices

 When threats arise (disease, insect, weed, fungus, weather-stress….), we are able to make educated decisions in order to minimize their effect.

 We routinely update our training and certification for many aspects of the farm.
-We hold current certifications in First Aid & CPR, Integrated Pest Management, Grower Pesticide Safety and the Environmental Farm Plan, to name just a few.
+Our certifications are kept up to date in First Aid & CPR, Integrated Pest Management, Grower Pesticide Safety and the Environmental Farm Plan, to name just a few.
 We also spend time each winter attending seminars and conferences.
 Sharing ideas and learning from knowledgeable industry partners is always worthwhile.

 The Miller Family has worked this land for generations.
 Out of respect for those before us, and those who will come after us, we choose to take good care of the land.
 We are constantly looking for ways to ‘leave it better than we found it’.
 We consider it a privilege to be the stewards of this farm.
 It’s a responsibility we do not take lightly.